Q: What are the deadlines to apply for student teaching?

 Even if you meet these time requirements, Rio Salado cannot guarantee that a placement will be available with your choice of district, school, grade level and/or teacher.
 Changes to your original request can be made if submitted by these timelines.

 Q: Why do I have to student teach?

 The most effective method for theory to become practice is by spending time in a classroom under the guidance of an experienced teacher.
 Rio Salado College teacher candidates will spend nine-weeks (or more depending on state or school district requirements), full-time in a school setting in an effort to take what has been learned and make it applicable to the "real world" of teaching.
 This experience will consist of observation, working one-on-one with students, teaching small groups, and gradually taking responsibility for teaching an entire day and having complete responsibility of a classroom.

 Rio Salado College students must meet the following requirements to be eligible for student teaching:

-*Be formally admitted to Level II of Rio Salado's Teacher Education Program at least six months prior to student teaching.
+*Be formally admitted to Level II of Rio Salado's Educator Education Program at least six months prior to student teaching.

 *Complete ALL Level II courses by the Term Block Calendar end date.
 All Level II courses must be completed by the Block Calendar end date.
 Course end date extensions beyond the end date of the block will not be permitted.
 Requesting a course end date extension for your remaining Level II courses will jeopardize your student teaching assignment.
 In addition, Rio Salado College will be unable to register you for your student teaching course until your Block End date has passed for your remaining Level II coursework.
 Read more about Rio Salado's block calendar.